 You can read more about Athena tables in the AWS documentation, or peruse our previous blog post covering the differences between Amazon Athena and traditional databases.

 Optimizing the S3 Storage Layer for Improved Performance in Athena

 While Athena is serverless and easy to use due to its reliance on regular SQL, its performance can still be impacted by the way data is stored in the underlying Amazon S3 bucket.
-While this likely won’t be material if you’re just querying a few thousand files or a few hundred megabytes, at larger scales it is essential to preprocess the data to ensure Athena performs well and also to control costs.
+While this likely isn’t material if you’re just querying a few thousand files or a few hundred megabytes, at larger scales it is essential to preprocess the data to ensure Athena performs well and also to control costs.

-To provide optimal performance, implement data lake best practices including storing data in columnar formats such as Apache Parquet, rather than raw CSV and JSON; merging small files in a process known as compaction; and data partitioning.
+To provide optimal performance, implement data lake best practices including storing data in columnar formats such as Apache Parquet, rather than as raw CSV and JSON; merging small files in a process known as compaction; and data partitioning.
 We’ve covered all of these topics in some depth before, so go ahead and click on the links to explore further.
 You can also check out everything we’ve ever written about Amazon Athena.

-As a no-code data lake engineering platform, Upsolver automates these data preparation tasks, which otherwise would need to be coded manually using tools such as AWS Glue or Apache Spark.
-However, whether you go self-service or code-intensive, it’s crucial to keep your S3 storage “tidy” to make it easier for Athena and other query engines to scan and retrieve data from your data lake.
+Regardless, whether you go self-service or code-intensive, it’s crucial to keep your S3 storage “tidy” to make it easier for Athena and other query engines to scan and retrieve data from your data lake.

 Example: Creating an Athena table from Apache Parquet on S3